 About a Clear Liquid Diet

-If you’re having a surgery or a procedure, your doctor may tell you to avoid anything red, orange, or purple, including liquids, gelatin, and hard candies.
-If you have any questions, talk with your nurse.
+Your healthcare provider might tell you to avoid anything red, orange, or purple, including liquids, gelatin, and hard candies.
+If you have questions, talk with your nurse.

 Examples of Clear Liquids

-*If you’re allowed to have red, orange, or purple beverages, you may also include Boost® Breeze, Ensure Clear™, or Diabetishield® nutritional drinks for additional calories and protein.Back to top
+If you’re allowed to have red, orange, and purple liquids, you can also have Boost® Breeze, Ensure Clear™, and Diabetishield® nutritional drinks.Back to top